htem/FANC_auto_recon/nuclei_prediction/README.md

 # nuclei_prediction
 This code detected all the neuron nuclei & somas in `FANCv4`.
 Thanks to Jasper, Ran, Brandon, Thomas, and Stephan, this pipeline identified 17,076 putative nuclei after applying a size threshold.
 We manually inspected each one and categorized them to neurons, glias, or false positives (see the table below).
 There are also some somas that our pipeline could not detect, but FANC community members have found.
 The numbers in the table are from 2023/01/02, and they are constantly updated when community members have found wrongly-categorized nuclei (e.g., neuronal nucleus in the glia nucleus table) or missing somas.
-Neuronal somas and glial somas are available through CAVE.
-You can find more detailed information in [our manuscript](https://doi.org/10.1101/2022.12.15.520299).
-Please contact Sumiya Kuroda @sumiya-kuroda for any questions or feedbacks.

 | Cell types      |                     | Automatically detected | Manually Found |
 | ----------------|:-------------------:| ----------------------:|---------------:|